Playys228/Mentor-Hometasks/JavaScript/Regexp/lesson1/task.md

 or error (the same create span with "error" text under (color of text must be red));

 After 4 seconds delete the span and the input field should be empty again an the user can try again later.

+## 5 task

+Write a JavaScript program to test the first character of a string is uppercase or not

+## 6 task

+Write a JavaScript program to check if an inout string is a credit card number.
+Use prompt to get the card number.

+## 7 task